 Consider what you’re looking for, and how long you would like to keep the car.
 Will you be paying for the car upfront or would you prefer to pay a little more through a dealership for security and peace of mind?

 3. When should you buy your used car?

 Other than the obvious answer ‘when you need one’, there are certain times when you could make significant savings when it comes to buying a used car.
 It is important to mention that the current used car market is booming.
 Due to supply chain issues and the worldwide semiconductor chip shortage, access to new cars has been further delayed.

-Therefore, the demand for used cars has been extremely high, causing the average price of a used cars to skyrocket.
-But, if there are still a number of things you can do to benefit your buying journey.
+Therefore, the demand for used cars has been extremely high, causing the average price of used cars to skyrocket.
+But, there are still a number of things you can do to benefit your buying journey.

 Naturally, people will sell cars privately all year round, but December and January are traditionally the quieter months, when you may be more likely to pick up a bargain.

 It’s a good idea to keep an eye on the prices a few months before you want to purchase.
 If you notice that they’re falling, you may want to wait to get the best price.

 If you’re looking for a convertible avoid the spring and summer months, as come winter the demand, and often prices, will be much lower.